cindidong/DH110/Assignments/3/README.md

 #### What is(are) the limitation(s) that possibly would be improved?

 ### Step 2: Target users
 #### What are the characteristics of users? (ex. demographics, preference, expertise, mainstream vs. extreme)
+> - Demographics: Anyone who is interested in learning about music theory, but probably on the younger side (10 years old to 50 years old) since this is a website.
+> - Preference: Users who have no experience with music theory up to users who are at an intermediate level with music theory.
+Those who are too advanced probably wouldn't need the lessons on the website.
+> - Expertise: There are some more advanced lessons on the website, so the expertise level regarding music theory could range from beginners to intermediate.
 #### In which context (where, why, under which conditions) would the users do that activity?
+> Users would typically use this website in their free time in their home.
+If they wished to learn about music for their own benefit/hobby, they would access this website in their free time probably in their own homes.
+Likewise, those who wanted use this website as a supplement to a music theory class would also probably access this website in their free time in their own homes.
 #### What would the users usually do in order to complete that activity?
+> The goal of the user is to learn about music theory.
+To do so, they could search for a website that provides music theory lessons, which would possibly bring them to https://www.musictheory.net/.
+After finding a website they are satisfied with, they would either go through all the lessons, or pick and choose the lessons they want to learn.
+Users may also seek out an in-person class (at a local college, etc), or private in-person lessons, which wouldn't lead them to https://www.musictheory.net/.

 ### Step 3: Pick an qualitative research method (or a combination/adaptation of methods)
 I conducted participatory observation/interview with 2 activities, further explained in Step 4.
 I spilt the interview into 6 sections: